fleetofthemalden/fleetofthemalden-legacy/README.md

 ToDo List:

--fix reps display on workouts
 -check validity of benchmark calculations
 -Fix bugs with custom workouts
--modify calendar page to allow users to go to specific day -add time to calendar
--modify add page to allow linking of files...though technically this can already be done -improve overall authentication
+-modify calendar page to allow users to go to specific day, week -modify add page to allow linking of files...though technically this can already be done -increase security on upload page
+-add ability for users to change passwords
+-handle backdoor server routes
 -Phase 4
 ____________________________